vs

 Quick Start

-Build the CLI locally, configure a home, add a plugin, install a version, and activate your shell.
+Install vs, configure a home, add a plugin, install a version, and activate your shell.

-During development, build the default CLI binary from the workspace root:
+If you are developing from source, build the default CLI binary from the workspace root:

 cargo build -p vs-cli